HewlettPackard/swarm-learning/docs/RunningSL.md

     Generate a join token that the SPIRE Agent can use to authenticate itself to the SPIRE Server.

->   **NOTE: The systems should have been configured with password-less SSH for this to work.**
+    >   **NOTE: The systems should have been configured with passwordless SSH for this to work.**

 -   ``-serverAddress <IP address or DNS name>``

     The IP address or DNS name of the SPIRE server.

     Default: None

--   ``--ssh-port <ssh port number>``

-    This parameter is optional.
-When it is not specified, connection to SPIRE Server happens via default port.
-This parameter is required when the SPIRE Server uses non-default ssh port.
-Swarm Learning nodes uses this port to ssh connect SPIRE Server.

-    Default Port: 22

--   ``--ssh-user <ssh user name>``

-    This parameter is also optional.
-When it is specified, connection to SPIRE Server happens via specified user.
-    Swarm Learning nodes uses this user to ssh connect SPIRE Server.

 -   ``--spire-docker-name <docker container name>``